ztn-iplab/ZTN_HMS/README.md

 # ZTN_HMS — Zero Trust Hospital Management Service

-This repository contains the Hospital Management Service (HMS) that pairs with the `ZTN_SIM` project to showcase Zero Trust Identity and Access Management (IAM) as an API-first service.
+This repository contains the Hospital Management Service (HMS) that pairs with the `ZT_IAM` project to showcase Zero Trust Identity and Access Management (IAM) as an API-first service.
 The HMS is a research-grade Flask web application that consumes the Zero Trust IAM gateway for authentication, MFA, and adaptive risk scoring while it manages electronic health records (EHR)-style data such as patients, appointments, diagnoses, and nursing interactions.
 The goal of this README is to make the experiment reproducible across research environments and to document the moving parts needed to validate the IAM flows end-to-end.

 ---